Linus-Jonsson/Linus-Jonsson/README.md

 I want to become a skilled, creative and versatile programmer.
 Nothing more, nothing less.

-Don't be afraid to contact me with any questions or suggestions.
+I appreciate your visit, don't be afraid to contact me with any questions or suggestions.

 Best regards,